tystar86/python_exercises/Tasks/math.md

 ```

 #51.
->Write a Python program to get a single random element from a specified string.
+>Write a function to get a single random element from a specified string.

 **Expected Output :**
 ```